odysseyindia/odyssey-tours/content/english/tim/itineraries/ladakh/_index.md

           two-storey-high statue of the Buddha seated in meditation.

-          Up ahead is the twelve-storey, 800-year-old Thiksey Gompa, a good place to witness religious ceremonies.
+          Up ahead is the twelve-storey, 800-year-old Thikse Gompa, a good place to witness religious ceremonies.
 It’s a magical moment when the monks say their prayers amidst mystical chanting, the ringing of bells, the clashing of cymbals, and the blowing of horns.